reading-hackspace/project-athena/README.md

 # Project Athena

-A simple project to build and learn electronics and embedded design
+A simple project to build and learn electronics and embedded design at rLab

 ![Project Athena 3D](./images/Project_Athena_3D.jpg)